-Wired vs. Wireless Home Security Systems
+Wired vs. Wireless Home Security Systems: Which is Better?

-Both security setups offer peace of mind, but real differences exist in cost,
+security setups offer peace of mind, but real differences exist in cost,

-A revolution in the home security industry paved the way for system advances
+revolution in the home security industry paved the way for system advances

 In 1966, electronics technician Marie Van Brittan Brown filed for a patent on an early closed-circuit television system.
 Her invention combined several devices familiar to anyone using a security system today—a motorized camera, remote-controlled locks, a television monitor, and a panel designed to sound an alarm.

 Early home systems like these were all hard-wired.
 They required considerable effort to install.
-And most were unmonitored, leaving the task of contacting police or local security forces to homeowners, neighbors, or bystanders.
+And most were unmonitored, leaving the task of contacting the police or local security forces to homeowners, neighbors, or bystanders.

 Throughout the 1970s and 1980s, home security systems grew more affordable.
 The emergence of reliable wireless sensors—including door and window sensors and glass-break detectors—allowed the industry to take its early first steps toward fully-wireless systems.

 Security underwent a technological revolution in the following decades.
 Decreasing prices for cellular technology and services paved the way for the adoption of cellular backup and later, fully-cellular monitoring.
-Interactive Internet monitoring services emerged, allowing users to control and observe their home security systems remotely by phone, tablet, or computer.
+Interactive internet monitoring services emerged, allowing users to control and observe their home security systems remotely by phone, tablet, or computer.
 And wireless sensors became more powerful and more affordable, making install-it-yourself systems possible.

 Many of today's wireless home security systems meet and exceed the standards set by hard-wired systems, and their advantages center around the needs of individual consumers:

-- How difficult—and costly—is installation?
+How difficult—and costly—is installation?
 Can I do it myself?

-- How reliable and secure is the system?
+How reliable and secure is the system?
 What support does my alarm dealer provide?

-- How long do I plan to live in my home?
+How long do I plan to live in my home?
 Do I want to renovate or expand in the future?

 These factors aside, two recommendations hold true across the board:

 Wired security systems connect sensors and detectors to a central processing unit or alarm control panel via copper wires.
-These hardwired setups may have an advantage in some very large buildings, where long distances between sensors and control panels can make some wireless solutions impractical.
+These hard-wired setups may have an advantage in some very large buildings, where long distances between sensors and control panels can make some wireless solutions impractical.
 But installing wired devices typically requires a professional installer and comes with considerable expense.
 Installers must drill holes, run wires, possibly solder connections, and program the system onsite.
 Wired surveillance systems alone, for example, cost 50–100% more per camera than wireless cameras.